alynioke/rtg-mentorship-2022/lecture_3/README.md

 ---

+## Homework

+### Beginner

+- Additional styling for Question and Answer to indicate when user interacts with it

+  - When Question is closed
+  - When Question is opened
+  - Additional style to indicate when you can click the item (cursor, color)
+    - CSS Chevron Used in example homework: [CodePen Chevron](https://codepen.io/stepher/pen/yLOaEOP)

+- Close previous opened question if user clicks on new one.
+  - Closes question if user clicks on it again.

+### Intermediate

+- Buttons or toggle that can open and close all questions at the same time.
+- Use helper functions for creating JavaScript elements, to simplify main code

+### Advanced

+- Questions search bar by using [string.includes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/includes) that shows only the matching questions.
+- Switch Language of FAQ
+  - Have questions and answers in multiple languages
+  - Show selected language
+  - Do not show answers that does not include selected language.

+---

 The three pillars of modern world WEB Development are HTML, CSS, and JavaScript.
 If HTML adds structure and CSS adds flavour and style, then JavaScript brings the page to life.